DaleFielding/bonsai-bay/README.md

     <img src="resources/wireframe-404-page.png">
   </details>

+>Note; the decision was made to slightly alter the design during developement; some of the wording has been altered and; more fields have been included in the forms.
+I have also included further modals for checking if they want a listing to be deleted and also a mock message seller form.

 ### Surface
 #### Habits and conventions:
 Users will navigate through the site by clicking on the links in the navbar, scrolling down the pages, through clicking on the various buttons and interactive elements within the site.